What does “youkoso” mean in Japanese?

 - wa – は : a binding particle working as a case marker or topic marker.
 In the example, this works as a topic marker after “kyou” to put a focus on it.

 - e – へ : a case particle used to say where someone or something goes.
-In the example, this is used after “kyoto” to say where the listener goes or comes.
+In the example, this is used after “tokyo” to say where the listener comes.

 This is another typical usage of “youkoso”.
-In this example, it works together with the case particle, “e”, which has a very similar role of “ni” used in the last example.
-“Ni” is much more common than “e”.
-When we want to use “youkoso” with a noun referring to a place, however, we can use either one of them before the Japanese welcome phrase.
+In this example, it works together with the case particle, “e”, which is very similar to “ni” used in the last example.
+When we want to welcome guests politely in Japanese, anyway, this word is always a very good option.

 Summary

-In this blog post, I’ve explained the definition and meaning of “youkoso” and its literal interpretation based on its components.
+In this blog post, I’ve explained the definition and meaning of “youkoso” in detail based on its grammatical components.
 And also, I’ve explained how to use it through the example sentences.
 Let me summarize them as follows.

-- youkoso – ようこそ : an adverb, but often used as just a phrase to welcome guests politely in Japanese.
-Actually, this is often translated into English as “welcome”.
-This phrase is literally the emphasized expression of “yoi” which means ‘well’ in Japanese.
-In a way, saying “welcome” in Japanese can be considered as telling guests, say, “you well walked all the way to here”.
+- youkoso – ようこそ : an adverb, but often used as an individual word to welcome guests politely.
+Indeed, this is often translated into English as “welcome”.
+This word consists of “you” and “koso”.
+These two components are literally an emphasized expression which means ‘well’ in Japanese.
+This literal interpretation is not in line with the actual meaning and usage, but still understandable.
+To tell the truth, “youkoso” can occasionally work to admire what someone has done, besides welcoming guests.
+In a way, saying “welcome” in Japanese can be considered as telling guests “you well walked all the way to here,” for example.

 Hope my explanations are understandable and helpful for Japanese learners.